Imagine there’s no rom-coms…

 Although, if Jack feels a little dirty playing songs that are not his, a mysterious person from Jack’s own universe thanks him for his audacity, with a very profound blessing, “The world is much brighter with The Beatles in it.”
 This was actually my tearjerker moment.

 Himesh sings and plays!
 From all accounts, Himesh performs his musical passages live on camera.
-There may be little overdubs, but the majority of the performances are authentic, meaning he’s as much musician as Paul McCartney or John Lennon – he’s the real deal.
+There are most likely occasional overdubs, but the majority of the performances are authentic, meaning he’s as much musician as Paul McCartney or John Lennon – he’s the real deal.
 And – except for that “count-in” aspect – it all looks right, sounds right and feels right.

 Life imitates Art when Himesh goes on JIMMY KIMMEL LIVE and performs Yesterday with an acoustic guitar and string quartet– Waitaminute!
 Why is this actor performing a cover song on a national talk show?
 Isn’t KIMMEL (and all other talk shows) a forum for musicians to showcase original music?
 Himesh has that same look of bewilderment on his face, because now REAL LIFE is doing to him what they did to Jack in the movie – honoring him for performing someone else’s songs!